cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 !       default input and output
       integer ::  kread=5, kwrite=6
 ```
  Variables must be declared at the beginning of your code.
-Fortran has as basic variables `real`, `complex`, `logical`, and `character`.
+Fortran has basic variables `real`, `complex`, `logical`, and `character`.
 ```Fortran
 !       default input and output
 !      data kread/5/, kwrite/6/
 ```
 There are **two** default units associated with executing a Fortran code:
-5 for reading input (from file or screen), 6 for writing to a file or screen.
+5 for reading input (from a file or screen), 6 for writing to a file or screen.
-I put 2 different ways into the code how to assign variables.
+I put 2 different ways into the code of how to assign variables.
 ```Fortran
 !
 !        talk to the computer